llpeterson/internetworking/basic-ip.md

 have the same strong error detection properties as a CRC, but it is much easier to calculate in software.

-The last two required fields in the header are the 'sourceAddr` and the `DestinationAddr` for the packet.
+The last two required fields in the header are the `sourceAddr` and the `DestinationAddr` for the packet.
 The latter is the key to datagram
 delivery: Every packet contains a full address for its intended destination so that forwarding decisions can be made at each router.
 The